 Recently I had a chat to a member of the marketing department of car manufacturer AUDI, and they took me on a journey into the very near future: no need to reach into your glove box for the instruction manual anymore – you will merely hold your smartphone or tablet in front of the dashboard and ask it how to change a tire or perform any other activity, and you will be played an instructional video.
 Obviously you can choose the language you need… and it goes even further.
-Your car will be your personal assistant and give you restaurant suggestions when travelling or organise hotel accommodation for you – in any language of course.
+Your car will be your personal assistant and give you restaurant suggestions when traveling or organise hotel accommodation for you – in any language of course.
 Mercedes Benz in France already advertise their new wireless internet “WiFi In Car” on billboards across Paris.

 The way we communicate is changing and communication is diverging into images, videos, fora and spaces.
 It’s about sharing data, ideas, visions and know-how, it’s about collaborative economies, and this is seen in the latest successful business models like Airbnb, Spotify and Uber.